Setting up a GitLab runner for MATLAB

 If all went well, you have successfully setup a GitLab runner to run MATLAB code.
 Congrats!

 Step 9.
-Optional: Updating the MATLAB version
+(Optional) Update the MATLAB version

 If you need to update the MATLAB version of the Docker container, you will need to go through the following steps: